xalkan/2DSelfDrivingCar/README.md

 This is the first project from the course on Artificial Intelligence A-Z after learning about the Q learning algorithm, Markov Decision Processes, Temporal Difference and Deep Q Networks.

-My goal is to build the thing and then expand it more features in a learning mindset.
+My goal is to build the core thing and then expand it with a learning mindset.

 ## Setting up the Environment
 Create a new conda environment